Where is Texas Australian Labradoodles located?

 Why should I buy my puppy from Texas Australian Labradoodles?

 Our Labradoodle program is research based and is rooted in the most contemporary development in dog psychology, behavioral training, and newest breeding techniques.
 All of our Labradoodles exceed the high standards of the ALAA and ALCA for genetic testing, overall conformation, demeanor, coat, color, and size.
+Although we understand that the conformation of the puppy is important, our puppies are bred for health and temperament above all else.
 Please see Our Philosophy page for details.

 Why do I have to spay and/or neuter my puppy?

 Studies have shown that early and very late spay/neuter may be detrimental to dogs’ health.
-As most of our puppies are considered companion puppies, Texas Australian Labradoodles require that your puppy be spayed or neutered by 9-months of age.
+As most of our puppies are considered companion puppies, Texas Australian Labradoodles require that your puppy be spayed or neutered as per our contract.
 Occasionally we offer breeding-quality puppies for sale to the public.
-Price will vary depending on their pedigree, age, etc., but usually start at $9,500 for an untested pup.
+Price will vary depending on their pedigree, age, etc., but usually start at $10,500 for an untested pup.
 For more information on the spay/neuter requirement, please visit our Puppy Pricing page.
 If you’re interested in a breeding puppy, please contact us directly to discuss details.

 When will I receive my puppy’s registrations?